pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT24/README.md

 ---

 ### Conclusion
 The IoT-Based Air Quality Monitoring System is a comprehensive solution to address the critical issue of air quality.
-It empowers individuals and organizations to ensure healthier and more sustainable indoor environments while aligning with global sustainability goals.
+It empowers individuals and organizations to ensure healthier and more sustainable environments while aligning with global sustainability goals.

 ---